uptake/uptasticsearch/CONTRIBUTING.md

 The text of your issue should answer the question "what did you expect `uptasticsearch` to do and what did it actually do?".

 We welcome any and all bug reports.
-However, we'll be best able to help you if you can reduce the bug down to a **minimum working example** A **minimal working example (MWE)** is the minimal code needed to reproduce the incorrect behavior you are reporting.
+However, we'll be best able to help you if you can reduce the bug down to a **minimum working example**.
+A **minimal working example (MWE)** is the minimal code needed to reproduce the incorrect behavior you are reporting.
 Please consider the [stackoverflow guide on MWE authoring](https://stackoverflow.com/help/mcve).